-CISA collaborates with the National Integrated Drought Information System (NIDIS) and other regional partners on several drought-related projects.
-This include the development of a coastal salinity index to monitor drought conditions on the coast, support for a network of citizen science observers to report the effects of drought on local communities and resources, an online atlas to provide information about drought and heavy precipitation risks and impacts, and support for the South Carolina drought response program, including the development of the new scdrought.com website.
+CISA collaborates with national and regional partners on several drought-related projects.
+These include the development of a salinity index to monitor drought conditions on the coast, support for a network of citizen science observers to report the effects of drought on local communities and resources, an online atlas to provide information about drought and heavy precipitation risks and impacts, and support for the South Carolina drought response program.
+More information about CISA's drought-related research and projects is available at www.cisa.sc.edu/projects_drought.html.